ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2/markdown/problem-statement.md

 *I'll skip adding the story for now as it just follows from the original Move the Coins and just give a brief description of the problem.*
 )

-Alice and Bob are playing a game with coins on a tree $T$ over $N$ vertices numbered $1...N$.
-The vertex numbered $i$ initially has $c_i$ coins on it.
+Alice and Bob are playing a game with coins on a tree $T=(E,C)$ over $N$ vertices numbered $1...N$. $E$ is the set of *edges* of $T$, and $C$ describes the number of *coins* on each vertex; the vertex numbered $i$ initially has $C(i)$ coins on it.
 The rules of the game are as follows:

-- Alice moves first.
+-  The players take turns to make a *valid move*, with Alice taking the first turn.
-- If the current player cannot make a move, then that player loses the game.
+- If the current player cannot make a valid move, then the game ends and the other player is deemed the winner.
-- A valid move for a player is to pick a vertex $v \ne 1$ which has at least one coin in it, and move a coin in $v$ $X$ vertices along the shortest path from $v$ to vertex 1, where $X \gt 0$.
+- A *valid move* for a player is to pick a vertex $v \ne R$ which has at least one coin in it, and move a single coin in $v$ to a vertex some non-zero number of steps along the path from $v$ to the vertex $1$.

 For example, if the tree $T$ currently looks like this: